use-ink/ink-docs/docs/faq/migrating-from-ink-3-to-4.md

 If you were using it as a burn address:
 - You can pick another address to use, assuming that you've actually picked a random address
-- Consider a solution that involves reducing total issuance, instead of transfering tokens to a random address
+- Consider a solution that involves reducing total issuance, instead of transferring tokens to a random address

-If you were using it as a priviledged account:
+If you were using it as a privileged account:
 - Change the account
 - Add checks to ensure that calls coming from the zero-address are rejected